dejanu/cheeatos/elastic.md

 }

 # Get the INDEX settings
+GET <index>/_settings

+# get indices - Most Elasticsearch APIs accept an alias in place of a data stream or index name
-GET INDEX_NAME/_settings
+GET _aliases/?pretty=true
 ```

 ### Shards

 * Shard size matters because it impacts both search latency and write performance, too many small shards will exhaust the memory (JVM Heap) too few large shards prevent OpenSearch from properly distributing requests, a good rule of thumb is to keep shard size between 10–50 GB.

-* When adding or searching data within an index, that index it’s in an open state, the longer you keep the indices open the more shards you use.
+* When writing or searching data within an index, that index it’s in an open state, the longer you keep the indices open the more shards you use.

 * Very important red indexes cause red shards, and red shards cause red clusters.